 We have pioneered an approach to help operating companies mitigate and manage patent risk and expense by serving as an intermediary through which they can participate more efficiently in the patent market.
-Operating companies that join our network pay an annual subscription fee and gain access to our patent risk management solutions.
-The subscription fee is typically based on a fee schedule that is tied to a client's revenue or operating income and remains in place over the life of a membership, with adjustments limited to Consumer Price Index increases.
-By offering a fee schedule that does not change based on our patent asset acquisitions, we divorce the amount of fees charged from the value of our patent assets.
+Operating companies that join our network and subscribe to our membership pay an annual subscription fee and gain access to our patent risk management solutions.
+The subscription fee is typically based on a rate card that is tied to a client's revenue or operating income and remains generally in place over the term of a membership, with adjustments limited to Consumer Price Index increases.
+By offering a rate card that does not change based on our patent asset acquisitions, we divorce the amount of fees charged from the value of our patent assets.
 We believe our pricing structure creates an alignment of interests with our clients, allowing us to be a trusted intermediary for operating companies in the patent market.